leexey/NowPlaying-Spotify-Lanyard/README.md

-# Spotify Player using Lanyard API
+# Spotify Player for VS Code using Lanyard API

 VS Code Extension to Display Your Spotify Song Using the Lanyard API